ItaloSampaio/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This project is a requirement of assessment process for Udacity's React Fundamentals course.
-It's a digital  mix of a book catalog and a private shelf, where users can search for books using terms and mark them as “currently reading”, “want to read” or “read”, managing them as they wish.
+It's a digital  mix of a book catalog and a private shelf, where users can search for books using terms and mark them as "currently reading", "want to read" or "read", managing them as they wish.

 ## Get it running